karic123/EECS-678/Notes/2017-03-13 Midterm Review.md

 	* Figuring out the output of some code that uses fork()
 	* Given two threads, possible output of a shared variable (without locks)
 	* How to write `test_and_set` and `compare_and_swap` functions
+		* test_and_set
+			* will change the bool ptr passed in to true, whether it is true or false
+			* returns the value of what the bool was originally - true or false
+		* compare_and_swap
+			* stores the current value of the ptr passed in
+			* if the current value is the expected value, assign ptr's value to new value
+			* return the original ptr value
 	* Draw address space layout - single- and multi-threaded processes
+		* per thread: stack(s), register(s)
+		* shared: code, data, files
 	* Draw process state diagram
+		* new -> ready
+		* ready -> running
+		* running -> terminated
+		* running -> ready
+		* running -> waiting
+		* waiting -> ready
 	* How to write a mutex spinlock
 	* Working with the Bounded Buffer problem
 	* Drawing a Resource Allocation Graph